 PETROLEUM - OIL COMPANIES

 PETROLEUM - Without oil we would not have plastic such as we have now in our oceans.
 We are extremely thankful that most oil companies now have responsible policies in operation, or are formulating sustainable policies such as to create a circular economy.
-They need to adapt in the face of climate change and global warming.
+They recognise the need to adapt in the face of climate change and global warming.

 At the present time and for many years to come we need petroleum and the efforts of our international oil companies to keep us alive while we develop more sustainable energy sources.